wacncontent/CustomizeTool/output/articles/storage/storage-ios-how-to-use-blob-storage.md

          }];
      }

-You can confirm that this works by looking at the [Management Portal](http://manage.windowsazure.cn) or any [Storage explorer](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx) and verifying that the container, *containerpublic*, contains the blob, *sampleblob*.
+You can confirm that this works by looking at the [Azure Management Portal](portal.azure.com) or any [Storage explorer](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx) and verifying that the container, *containerpublic*, contains the blob, *sampleblob*.
 In this sample, we used a public container so you can also verify that this worked by going to the blobs URI:

     https://nameofyourstorageaccount.blob.core.chinacloudapi.cn/containerpublic/sampleblob